Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Banknet Reference Number
 Unique data element, assigned by Mastercard, which identifies an authorization transaction.

+## Base URL
+The Base URL is used to reach the installed shopping cart, e.g. https://mydomain.com/cart/ or https://shop.mydomain.com/.

+## B2B Invoice Payment
+B2B invoice payments are payments made between two merchants for goods or services.
+Digital B2B invoice payments solutions make it faster to issue, receive, and process payments.

 ## Binary Synchronous
 Binary Synchronous (BISYNC) is a category of synchronous communications protocols.

+# C

 ## Capture
 The process of [charging](?path=docs/Resources/API-Documents/Payments/Capture.md) the customer's account for a previously authorized transaction.
 The issuer does this once the merchant sends a capture request, indicating that the purchased goods or services are ready for shipment to the customer.